-Professional Studies administers Prior Learning Assessment in the context of Professional and Technical Training; and Prior Learning Experience.
+Professional Studies administers Prior Learning Assessment in the context of Professional and Technical Training and Prior Learning Experience.
 Additionally, General Education classes are offered as part of the PS undergraduate degree completion plans and initial credit in preparation to enter degree completion programs.
-Professional Studies provides program-specific advisors to support all PS students.
-While many PS programs are offered online, campus programs are also available on the SNU-Bethany home campus, Del City, Tulsa, and other locations throughout the state.
+Professional Studies provides professional advisors to support all PS students.
+While many PS programs are offered online, campus programs are also available on the SNU-Bethany home campus as well as at SNU Tulsa.